 Professor Birkinshaw recommends drawing up a balance sheet to assess a project’s return on failure.
 On one side, consider your ‘assets’.
 These might include: What have you learned about your customers’ needs and preferences?
 Do you need to change any of your assumptions?
 What insights have you gained into future trends?
 What have you discovered about how you work as a team?
 On the other side, look at your ‘liabilities’: costs, both financial and less tangible costs such as damage to reputation or morale.
 Bottom line: What are the key insights and takeaways for your business?

-Costas Markides, Professor of Strategy and Entrepreneurship and Executive Education Faculty Director at LBS, agrees that experiments are crucial in identifying which of your ideas will fly, especially if you’re trying to innovate in a company that’s resistant to your big ideas.
+Costas Markides, Professor of Strategy and Entrepreneurship at LBS, agrees that experiments are crucial in identifying which of your ideas will fly, especially if you’re trying (or indeed forced) to innovate in a company that’s resistant to your big ideas.

 “How do you select the good ideas?
 Try them out.
 Get the data and then you can say, ‘Look, what do you think about it now?’
 Design clever little experiments to try your ideas.
 Small-scale, low-cost experiments, that get results quickly.”

 This is the tricky part.
-“You have to bring the learning into the workplace,” says Adam Kingl, Executive Director, Thought Leadership at LBS.
+“You have to bring the learning into the workplace,” says Adam Kingl, an executive education programme director at London Business School.
 “Realigning our position on failure, risk and experimentation is key.
-You’re not going to spot every single thing that’s coming over the horizon – the next key threat or opportunity.
-Better to build a capability throughout the whole organisation so that as many people as possible have a chance to spot and respond to what’s coming in the distance.
+Aim to build a capability throughout the whole organisation so that as many people as possible have a chance to spot and respond to what’s coming in the distance.
 Leadership is about enabling your team continually to respond, experiment and get in front.
 If you experiment, by definition you will be more agile.

 “Aristotle said, if you want to be a braver person, find a brave person and imitate them.
 Just by imitating ‘brave’, you will automatically be braver.
 That’s what experiments are.
 They give you the opportunity to try or even just imitate ‘agility’.
 In so doing, you will be more agile in a year’s time.
 Why do you need to be agile?
 Because, as one CEO put it, business used to be like trying to spot trends and opportunities when you’re on a swing – you’re are always moving but you can still keep an eye out.
 Today, it’s like trying to do so while you’re on a rollercoaster.
 So you need to experiment to build your agility muscles.”